softwarespot/PubSub/README.md

 ## Contribute

 To contribute to the project, you will first need to install [gulp](http://gulpjs.com) globally on your system.
-Once installation has completed, change the working directory to the plugin's location and run the following command:
+Once installation has completed, change the working directory to the module's location and run the following command:

 ```shell
     npm install
 ```

 After installation of the local modules, you're ready to start contributing to the project.
-Before you submit your PR, please don't forget to call `gulp`, which will run against [JSHint](http://jshint.com) for any errors, but will also minify the plugin and transpile using [babel](https://babeljs.io).
+Before you submit your PR, please don't forget to call `gulp`, which will run against [JSHint](http://jshint.com) for any errors, but will also minify the module and transpile using [babel](https://babeljs.io).

 ##### Watch
 Call the following command to start 'watching' for any changes to the main JavaScript file(s).
 This will automatically invoke JSHint and Uglify.